LuisM360/MinecraftSplitscreenSteamdeck/README.md

 - Check Controllable, Framework, and Splitscreen Support mods' supported Minecraft versions and only let users select from those versions of Minecraft to ensure compatibility

 ## Recent Improvements
+- ✅ **Intelligent Version Selection**: Only Minecraft versions supported by both Controllable and Splitscreen Support mods are offered to users, ensuring full compatibility
 - ✅ **Automatic Dependency Resolution**: No more hardcoded dependency lists - all mod dependencies are detected via API
 - ✅ **Robust CurseForge Integration**: Full CurseForge API support with authentication and download URL resolution
 - ✅ **Mixed Platform Support**: Seamlessly handles both Modrinth and CurseForge mods in the same installation
 - ✅ **Smart Fallbacks**: Graceful degradation when APIs are unavailable

 ---
 For more details, see the comments in the scripts or open an issue on the [GitHub repo](https://github.com/FlyingEwok/MinecraftSplitscreenSteamdeck).